borgar90/ClipVault/README.md

-# CopyHistory
+# ClipVault

-CopyHistory is a small Windows clipboard history tool for developers and power‑users.
+ClipVault is a small Windows clipboard history tool for developers and power‑users.
 It silently monitors your clipboard in the background, stores text snippets in a local SQLite database, and gives you a quick GUI for browsing and re‑copying past snippets.